nuket/Shrinkr/README.md

 The script will set the Last Modified time of each transcoded video file to the timestamp from the source video file, so that sorting by Date Modified in Windows Explorer, macOS Finder, or GNOME Files will also show the two files next to one another.

 ![File listing in Windows Explorer](images/ShrinkrSort.png)

 (Windows Explorer has odd behavior, though.
 The default "Date" column adds in Daylight Savings Time, _which makes for a confusing and inconsistent view of the world_.
 I seriously don't know what Microsoft is telling me here, because the actual `mtime` value is the same.
-The "Date modified" column is fine, though.)
+The "Date modified" column shows things correctly, though.)

 ## Job File